wn-doolittle/caliper-spec/caliper-spec.md

 Caliper also defines an application programming interface (the Sensor API&trade;) for marshalling and transmitting event data from instrumented applications to target endpoints for storage, analysis and use.
 Industry-wide adoption of Caliper offers the tantalizing prospect of a more unified learning data environment in which to build new and innovative services designed to measure, infer, predict, report and visualize.

 ### <a name="docStatus"></a>1.1 Status of this Document
 This document is considered the _Final Release_.
-This means that the Caliper Analytics&reg; Specification, version 1.1.1, is now made available as a public document following acceptance by IMS Global member organizations, a number of whom have successfully achieved conformance certification at the time of the release of this document.
+This means that the Caliper Analytics&reg; Specification, version 1.1, is now made available as a public document following acceptance by IMS Global member organizations, a number of whom have successfully achieved conformance certification at the time of the release of this document.

 IMS Global strongly encourages its members and the greater public to provide feedback that focuses on improving the Caliper specification.
 To join the IMS developer and conformance certification community focused on Caliper please visit https://www.imsglobal.org/activity/caliper.

 Public comments and questions can be posted at the Caliper Analytics&reg; [public forum](https://www.imsglobal.org/forums/ims-glc-public-forums-and-resources/caliper-analytics-public-forum).

 ### <a name="changes"></a>1.2 Summary of Changes

-Caliper 1.1.1 is a patch release that corrects a number of minor textual errors that were uncovered when the specification was being translated into Korean.

 Caliper 1.1 extends as well as refines the Caliper information model and further describes the ways in which Events and Entities can be expressed as [Linked Data](#linkedDataDef) when authoring documents using [JSON-LD](#jsonldDef).

 Three new profiles are provided: the [Basic Profile](#basicProfile), [Forum Profile](#forumProfile) and [ToolUse Profile](#toolUseProfile).
 The AssessmentItem Profile has been merged into the [Assessment Profile](#assessmentProfile).
 The Outcome Profile has been renamed the [Grading Profile](#gradingProfile) and a new [Score](#score) entity has been added.
 Both the [Forum Profile](#forumProfile) and the [ToolUse Profile](#toolUseProfile) add new event types to the Caliper event model: [ForumEvent](#forumEvent), [ThreadEvent](#threadEvent), [MessageEvent](#messageEvent), [ToolUseEvent](#toolUseEvent).
 New entities and actions are also provided to better describe forum activities and tool use.